4 Day Road Trip Itinerary Through 4 National Parks: Joshua Tree, Death Valley, Grand Canyon, Saguaro

 Hoover Dam (afternoon Day 2): Iconic Road Trip Stop

 After we left Death Valley we made hot pursuit of the Hoover Dam, which straddles the border between Nevada and Arizona.
 Although the visitor center was closed and no tours were being offered, we wanted to take an hour to observe this engineering feat.
 The sheer magnitude of this place is overwhelming and fascinating.
 The views weren’t half bad either.
-We will definitely be back to grab a tour and spend a little more time in this classic U.S. road trip destination.
+We will definitely be back to grab a tour and spend a little more time in this classic U.S. southwest road trip destination.

 Grand Canyon National Park (adapted version)

 Weather.
-It’s a thing that can’t be controlled, which can be frustrating when you make plans and only have limited time.
+It’s a thing that can’t be controlled, which can be frustrating when you make plans for a national parks road trip and only have limited time.
 The key is to be flexible and safe a the same time.
 When we woke up for sunrise the morning of day 3, the forecast had changed for the worse.
 We realized the temperatures in the Grand Canyon were not expected to reach above freezing at all that day.
 We decided to head into the park for sunrise and were delighted at the stunning views of the canyon covered with areas of snow and ice.
 It was magnificent.
 However, it also meant we could not hike down in to the canyon as we had hoped.
 It was still worth the stop for the views and we were able to walk the rim trail for a few miles, but it wasn’t enough time to truly soak it all in.

 If we had more time and better conditions we would have hiked more of the rim trail for continual views of the canyon looking down on to the Colorado River and just taking it all in.
 Our plan had been to hike South Kaibab Trail down in to the canyon for the experience, but the trailhead was covered in ice and treacherous.
 Bright Angel trail is the other option, but it too was covered in ice.
 If you decided to do either of these trails, accept that the route back up will be steep and difficult, have little shade, and you will need lots of water with you.
 The shuttle bus system inside the park will help you navigate the trailheads with ease and allow you to leave you car parked in the visitor center lot for the day.